occopus/docs/sphinx/source/user-doc-createinfra.rst

   ``public_ip_needed``
     Optional.
 If specified with the value True, the Azure resource plugin will allocate a public IP address for the VM.

+Azure ACI
+^^^^^^^^^
+  ``type: azure_aci``
+    Selects the Azure ACI (Azure Container Instances) resource handler.
+  ``endpoint``
+    The endpoint (url) of the Azure interface, e.g. https://management.azure.com ``resource_group``
+    The resource group to allocate Azure resources in.
+  ``location``
+    The location where the resources should be allocated, e.g. francecentral.
+  ``image``
+    The public image to be used from Docker Hub, e.g. bde2020/spark-worker:2.4.5-hadoop2.7.
+  ``network_type``
+    The the of network to be used.
+Value "public" allocates a public address for the container, whereas value "private" uses a private network.
+  ``memory``
+    The memory in GB to allocate for the container, e.g. 2.
+  ``cpu_cores``
+    The number of vCPU cores to allocate for the container, e.g. 4.
+  ``os_type``
+    The operating system type required by the container.
+Possible values are "linux" and "windows".
+  ``gpu_type``
+    Optional.
+Specifies the GPU type to be allocated for the container.
+Currently usable values are "K80", "P100" and "V100".
+  ``gpu_count``
+    Optional when GPU type is set.
+Specifies the number of GPUs to allocate for the container.
+  ``vnet_name``
+    Optional in case the network type is "private".
+Name of the virtual network to use for the container.
+If not specified, the Azure ACI resource plugin will allocate a virtual network.
+  ``subnet_name``
+    Optional in case the network type is "private".
+The name of the subnet to use for the container.
+If not specified, the Azure ACI resource plugin will allocate a subnet.

 OCCI
 ^^^^
   ``type: occi``